 SEO stands for Search Engine Optimisation and is one of the most important things you can invest in learning about for your blog.

 Mastering this could mean floods of traffic from Google.
-The more people that visit your site, the more you become an authority, rank higher in search engines and it increases potential income.
+The more people that visit your site, the more you become an authority, rank higher in search engines and it increase potential income.

 To understand SEO you need to put yourself in Google’s shoes.
-Google are the number one search engine because you get a accurate, quick search result for whatever you’re looking for.
+Google is the number one search engine because you get an accurate, quick search result for whatever you’re looking for.

-Google do not want their users to have a bad experience.
-So, they only show relevant quality content in relation to a search. <p>
+Google does not want their users to have a bad experience.
+So, they only show relevant quality content in relation to a search.

 They wouldn’t be popular if let’s say you put in the search bar ‘banana muffin recipe’ and you got results for ‘how to make a cherry bakewell’!